-Pescod Hall has a rich and diverse history.
+Pescod Hall and Boston has a rich and diverse history.
 Read all about it here.

 Pescod Square is named after the Pescod family an features the reconstructed Pescod Hall, home of the Pescod family.
 The Pescod’s were a notable family amongst the community of Merchants in the town.